hannahfluch/homie/README.md

 > Send SIGUSR1 or SIGUSR2

 Replace <pid> with the process ID of the Buddy instance.
 This will trigger Buddy to reload the sprite animations dynamically

+Instead, the `automatic-reload` flag in combination with the `signal-frequency` configuration can be used.

 ## Configuration ⚙️
 Buddy creates a default configuration file upon its first run.
 This file is located at: